paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

+#### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–159, § 6901(c)(1), substituted “shall provide” for “shall submit” and “briefing” for “report”.
+“Report” in subsec. heading was not amended.

+Subsec. (c).
+Pub.
+L. 118–159, § 6901(c)(2), substituted “briefing” for “report” in introductory provisions.

 #### Definitions
-For definitions of “intelligence community” and “congressional intelligence committees”, referred to in text, see section 5003 of div.
+For definitions of “intelligence community” and “congressional intelligence committees” as used in this section, see section 5003 of div.
 E of Pub.
 L. 116–92, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3369c"></a>